NeptuneHub/k3s-supreme-waffle/README.md

 ```
 * **Different command to check log on linux (tested on ubuntu 24.04)**
 ```
+List of reboot
+last reboot

+List of error in the last 2 days journalctl --since "2 days ago" -p 3

 Journalctl general LOG:
 sudo journalctl --since "2024-08-02 04:29" --until "2024-08-02 04:35"